 Three months full-time or its equivalent in part-time hours to total 200 hours of basic clinical exposure supervised by a licensed mental health professional.
 This clinical exposure may occur prior to dance/movement therapy training and may be part of the applicant’s Master’s degree program.

 700 hours or more in a clinical setting following or concurrent with education and supervised by a BC-DMT.
 Prior to starting internship, 9 credits of dance/movement therapy coursework must be completed.
 In addition, 9 credits of general training coursework must be completed prior to internship.
+WCDMT can support with you supervision during your internship, as needed, but does not set up the internship for you.
+This is something you do yourself, with guidance from instructors.

 Dance Training and Experience